saqib-github/promage-ui/README.md

 ```bash
 npm test
 ```

-## Documentation

-For detailed documentation on the application's components, state management, and routing, refer to the documentation provided in the `docs` folder of the repository.

 ## Additional Features

 While not required for the coding challenge, additional features could be added to enhance the frontend application, such as: